lucasmccomb/watson-assistant-chatbot-ui/README.md

     1. After being redirected to the dashboard of the newly-created app, click on the 'Connections' tab in the left-hand menu
         <img src="./screenshots/2-a.png" alt="Image 2-a" width="400px"/>
-    2. Click the 'Create Connection' button
+    2. Click the 'Create connection' button
         <img src="./screenshots/2-b.png" alt="Image 2-b" width="600px"/>
     3. In the 'Services' list, find the Watson Assistant service that you want to connect to your resource and click 'Connect'
         <img src="./screenshots/2-c.png" alt="Image 2-c" width="600px"/>